Polyimide: Filters

 In coal-fired power plants, waste incinerators, or cement plants, polyimide fibres are used to filter hot gases.
 In this application, a polyimide needle felt separates dust and particulate matter from the exhaust gas.

 Polyimide is also the most common material used for the reverse osmotic film in purification of water, or the concentration of dilute materials from water, such as maple syrup production.

 Flexible circuits

 Polyimide is used as the core of flexible circuit boards and flat-flex cables.
 Flexible circuit boards are thin and can be placed in odd-shaped electronics.

 Other

 Polyimide is used for medical tubing, e.g. vascular catheters, for its burst pressure resistance combined with flexibility and chemical resistance.

 The semiconductor industry uses polyimide as a high-temperature adhesive; it is also used as a mechanical stress buffer.

 Some polyimide can be used like a photoresist; both "positive" and "negative" types of photoresist-like polyimide exist in the market.

+Polyimide is commonly used in specialized components of analytical chemistry equipment, such as the external coatings on capillary columns for gas chromatography, providing durability and longevity for otherwise fragile components.
+Composites of polyimide and graphite (vespel) are often used in such equipment to create leak-free seals tolerant to repeated wide swings in temperature and pressure, exceeding 300 °C (572 °F) and several atmospheres, without releasing vapors that can interfere with analysis.
+This is especially important for gas chromatography-mass spectrometry and related techniques.

 The IKAROS solar sailing spacecraft uses polyimide resin sails to operate without rocket engines.

+The audio industry uses polyimide films as a driver diaphragm material in planar magnetic headphones and planar magnetic speakers.